telerik/blazor-docs/knowledge-base/qrcode-barcode-chart-export-to-image.md

 }
 ````

-> The example in this KB article demonstrates non-Telerik JavaScript APIs, which are not subject to Telerik technical support.
+> The example in this KB article demonstrates JavaScript APIs, which are not subject to Telerik technical support.

 ## See Also